kubernetes/enhancements/keps/sig-node/6303-in-place-pod-resize-windows/README.md

   (`task_hcs.go` `updateWCOWResources`) applies memory as the silo/job-object commit cap (`JOB_OBJECT_LIMIT_JOB_MEMORY` via `jobobject.SetMemoryLimit`) and CPU as the HCS Processor maximum, accepts exactly one CPU rate control per request, and requires Windows Server 20H2+ for live CPU update.
+- 2026-09-24 (b): Memory section now states what "enforcement" means on Windows — a hard commit ceiling whose breach fails an allocation (`STATUS_COMMITMENT_LIMIT` / Win32 `ERROR_COMMITMENT_LIMIT`) rather than killing the container — and the resulting Kubernetes visibility gap, with kubernetes/kubernetes#141700 called out as open, unmerged, and covering only the runtime-reported `OOMKilled` subset.
 - Tracking issue: kubernetes/enhancements#6303.

 ## Drawbacks